Charlie Brandt

-Carl Eric "Charlie" Brandt (February 23, 1957 - September 13, 2004) was an American serial killer who murdered at least four women: his mother in Indiana and a homeless woman, his wife, and his niece in Florida.
-Growing up in Fort Wayne, Indiana, Brandt shot his parents in their family home on the night of January 3, 1971, when he was 13, killing his pregnant mother and wounding his father.
+Carl Eric "Charlie" Brandt (February 23, 1957 - September 13, 2004) was an American serial killer known to have perpetrated at least four murders.
+In 1971, at age 13, Brandt shot his parents in their family home in Fort Wayne, Indiana, killing his pregnant mother and wounding his father.
 He spent one year at a psychiatric hospital before being released and was never criminally charged.
 On September 13, 2004, Brandt stabbed his wife and niece to death and then hanged himself in his niece's garage in Maitland, Florida.

 This incident, Brandt's efficiency in killing his wife and niece, and his hidden obsession with human anatomy led investigators to look into the possibility that he had committed other murders since moving to Florida in 1973.
-The 1989 murder of a homeless woman near Brandt's home was solved as a result of the investigation, as Brandt was found to have been the perpetrator.
-The police suspect him in three other Florida murders, but his true number of victims could potentially be up to or exceeding 30.
+The 1989 murder of a homeless woman near Brandt's home in the Florida Keys was solved as a result of the investigation, as he was found to have been the perpetrator.
+Police suspect him in three other Florida murders, but his true number of victims could potentially be up to or exceeding thirty.

 Early life

-Charlie Brandt was born on February 23, 1957, to Herbert and Ilsa Brandt, first-generation German immigrants who had emigrated to the United States in 1955.
-Brandt's parents originally settled in Texas before moving to Connecticut, where Brandt was born as the couple's second child.
-He had an older sister, named Angela, and two younger sisters, Jessica and Melanie.
+Carl Eric Brandt was born on February 23, 1957, to Herbert and Ilsa Brandt, first-generation German immigrants who had settled in the United States in 1955.
+Brandt's parents had originally settled in Texas before moving to Connecticut, where Brandt was born as the couple's second child.
+He had an older sister, Angela, and two younger sisters, Jessica and Melanie.

 Although regarded as a good student, Brandt was shy and had difficulty adjusting to new surroundings.
 His family moved frequently due to Herbert's employment by International Harvester, which included promotions to draftsman and project engineer; Brandt and his siblings attended several different schools as a result.
 In September 1968, when Brandt was aged 11, Herbert was transferred to the company's plant in Fort Wayne, Indiana.
 The family frequently vacationed in Florida, where Brandt hunted small game with his father.